NEW STUDENT ORIENTATION AGENDA

 - Tuesday, August 12, 2014

 - Wednesday, August 13, 2014

 9:00 a.m.
 General Session for New Students

-This session features a welcome and brief ntroduction to College of DuPage by Chuck Steele, Manager of Student Life, and Chris Miller, Host of 'That Beepin' Show (and Associate Professor of Speech).
+This session features a welcome and brief introduction to College of DuPage by Chuck Steele, Manager of Student Life, and Chris Miller, Associate Professor of Speech.
 They'll give an overview of New Student Orientation and also some essential information that every College of DuPage student should know!